-Public Comments were provided by:
+Public Comments were provided by Peter Drekmeier, Dave Warner, and Spreck Rosekrans.

-- Peter Drekmeier

-- Dave Warner

-- John Weed, Alameda County Water District and BAWSCA Board member, speaking as a member of the public

-- Spreck Rosekrans.

 6. Action Calendar:

 A. Update of Authorized Banks for BAWSCA Deposit Accounts: Ms. Sandkulla reported that Resolution #2020-01 adopted by the BAWSCA Board of Directors in May 2020 clarifies BAWSCA's existing bank accounts and the signature authorizations.
 It also indicates Borel Bank and Trust as the authorized bank for the agency.
 Borel Bank and Trust was acquired by Silicon Valley Bank in July 2021.
 Given the recent experience with Silicon Valley Bank, BAWSCA has moved forward in establishing bank accounts with JP Morgan Chase, in accordance with the Investment Policy that the Board enacted on May 18, 2023.